 - Accessible – These trails are located close to a parking lot.

 - Flat – Madeira is not flat.
-But these trails are pretty close to it!
-There are no long, hard climbs.
+These trails don’t have steep climbs.

-- Tested – These are all trails we’ve hiked ourselves.
+- Tested – These are all trails I’ve hiked with my kid.

 - Balcões